jameskelly33/Flag-Quiz-MSProject2/testing.md

 ```
 3. **Issues with saving scores in local storage.**

-As one of the main goals of this site is to help users improve their knowledge of flags over tie, the ability to save your score and compare it the past scores was important.
-For the scope of this project in the frontend interactive module saving scores in a database was not an option however the option of saving user scores in local storage in the browser appeared to be a neat solution.
+As one of the main goals of this site is to help users improve their knowledge of flags over time, the ability to save your score and compare it the past scores was important.
+For the scope of this project in the frontend interactive module saving scores in a database was not an option, however the option of saving user scores in local storage in the browser appeared to be a neat solution.
 One of the main issues I ran into when implementing this functionality was the fact that local storage stores all data as a string which meant that I would have to access the locally stored string, convert it into an object, add the new score and sort it to display to the user and then convert it back into a string to save it again in local storage.
 The original code for this process can be seen below.
 ``` javascript